servactory/featury/README.md

 UserFeature::Onboarding.disable(user:) # => true
 ```

-You can also use the `with` method to pass arguments if needed.
+You can also utilize the `with` method to pass necessary arguments.

 ```ruby
 feature = UserFeature::Onboarding.with(user:)